cure53/DOMPurify/README.md

 #### Scripts

 We use ESLint via `xo` as part of our pre-commit workflow to help ensure code consistency.
-In addition, we use [Prettier](https://github.com/prettier/prettier) for source and Markdown formatting, and `/dist` assets are built through `rollup`.
+In addition, we use [Prettier](https://github.com/prettier/prettier) for source and Markdown formatting, and `/dist` assets are built through `rolldown`.

 These are our npm scripts: